Breadcrumb

 Proceeding Toward the CS PhD Degree

 MS students interested in pursuing the PhD degree may request a change in their degree objective to PhD.
 For such requests to be considered, they should have strong recommendations from CSE Department faculty members and have a research advisor interested in supervising their PhD dissertation.
 Such requests will be reviewed in the same manner as a regular PhD application to our graduate program and they will be subject to the Graduate Division and department admissions guidelines.
-Foreign students must submit a new letter verifying financial support before final approval can be granted by the Graduate Division.
+International students must submit a new letter verifying financial support before final approval can be granted by the Graduate Division.

 Let us help you with your search